 It’s no secret that I’m a self-confessed foodie; whether it’s creating new recipes, cooking family favourites, or simply enjoying the act of eating itself, food is absolutely a passion for me.
 And I’ve just discovered a whole new food joy; eating a meal that I’ve grown myself.

-I’m very much a novice gardener so it was a bit daunting at first, but we’ve started small and managed to keep on top of things.
+I’m a novice gardener so we’ve started small and managed to keep on top of things.
 And those little plants became my pride and joy pretty fast!
 Here’s an update on how they’re getting on, and what I’ve been cooking with them.

 We’ve tried growing tomatoes in the past, but without much success; not this time!
 We gave them a good start by planting each one into a tomato growing bag, and supporting them with garden canes as they grew.